techgrounds/techgrounds-JarBanf/10_Final-Project/my_daily_logs.md

 # <a id="top">My Daily Logs</a> 📓 📅
-Here I will be logging my daily progress, solutions, and learnings throughout the project.
+Here I log my daily progress, solutions, and learnings throughout the project.

 Sorted by latest to oldest.
 <br>